sarl/sarl-jekyll-website/docs/official/faq/GeneralFAQ.md

   <li><a href="#2-3-why-does-sarl-display-an-error-on-startup">2.3.
 Why does SARL display an error on startup?</a></li>
   <li><a href="#2-4-why-does-sarl-eclipse-fail-on-windows-10">2.4.
 Why does SARL Eclipse fail on Windows 10?</a></li>
   <li><a href="#2-5-why-does-the-sarl-product-launch-but-not-contain-any-features-related-to-sarl">2.5.
 Why does the SARL product launch but not contain any features related to SARL?</a></li>
+  <li><a href="#2-6-why-does-the-content-assistant-not-propose-any-suggestion-on-macos">2.6.
+Why does the content assistant not propose any suggestion on MacOS?</a></li>
 </ul>
 <li><a href="#3-contribute-to-sarl">3.
 Contribute to SARL</a></li>
 <ul>